A Food Diary That Actually Matches How GLP-1 Changes Eating

 What 30, 60, and 90 Days of Tracking Reveals

 Early on, the log teaches you what a full portion actually looks like now that your stomach empties slower.
 By 60 days you will know your personal trigger foods and the meals that consistently go well.
-By 90 days you will have a food noise trendline, which is the single best subjective marker of whether the drug is still doing what you started it for.
+By 90 days you will have a food noise trendline, which is the single best subjective marker of whether the medication is still doing what you started it for.

 Fill in the next meal.
 That is day one.